1xn/wp-avatar-filter/README.md

 ## Download
 - Just download the .zip file, edit the example.com URL inside the php file with your URL
-- Zipt it again.
+- Compress it into a .zip file again with your edits.
 Upload the zip file directly to the WordPress admin interface.
 - Activate the wp-avatar-filter plugin if not activated on the install.
 - Make sure in Wordpress Settings - Media you have checked OFF the option to organize uploads by date.